 As we walked towards their display, the designs of the carpets, the abstract with the traditional, the use of soft, muted shades of colours made their intended impact.
 Gone were the borders, central designs, basically all the traditional layouts we grew up with.
 It was the most subtle, natural and grounded display, adding to the grandeur of carpets where the design was in sync with the modern trends and executed with an appealing & unique colour palate.

-On further interaction, we found out about their store in Mehrauli, Delhi and to our delight, were invited to one of their regular workshops showcasing the process of hand knotted rugs by the artisans themselves.
-At the store, we tried our hands on spinning the yarn and were patiently guided through the steps of hand knotting, one knot at a time by the skilled artisans.
-Although, it was quite tricky to spin yarn into usable threads but the ease with which Ms. Durga Devi & Mrs. Mohani Devi (both hailing from Bikaner) handled the wheel, made it all look so effortlessly simple.
+On further interaction, we found out about their store in Mehrauli, Delhi and to our delight, were invited to one of their regular workshops showcasing the process of hand-knotted rugs by the artisans themselves.
+At the store, we tried our hands on spinning the yarn and were patiently guided through the steps of hand-knotting, one knot at a time by the skilled artisans.
+Although, it was quite tricky to spin yarn into usable threads, the ease with which Ms. Durga Devi & Mrs Mohani Devi (both hailing from Bikaner) handled the wheel, made it all look so effortlessly simple.

 During and after the workshop, we got time to interact with all the artisans who had come specially from Rajasthan for the workshop and learnt about their motivating journey with Jaipur Rugs.
-It was heart warming to hear Mrs. Laxmi Devi & Shanti Devi’s (weavers from Manpura) stories of how they learnt to weave, got the strength to work and break traditional notions of women in their villages with the help of the Jaipur Rugs Foundation.
+It was heartwarming to hear Mrs Laxmi Devi & Shanti Devi’s (weavers from Manpura) stories of how they learned to weave, got the strength to work, and break traditional notions of women in their villages with the help of the Jaipur Rugs Foundation.

 With respect to the designing aesthetics, we were pleasantly surprised when the ladies told us about their inspiration and how sometimes they work from memory, not following a graph or a pre-determined pattern.
 When asked how they manage a repeat without a design layout, their reply was quick & simple “we count the warp and get it right”.